 NO MORE ROADBLOCKS:

-In 1995, I convinced the Minnesota Supreme Court to eliminate the use of DWI roadblocks (AKA “Sobriety Checkpoints”) in Minnesota even though the United States Supreme Court had already approved of its use!
+My second legally significant win occurred in 1995, when I convinced the Minnesota Supreme Court to eliminate the use of DWI roadblocks (AKA “Sobriety Checkpoints”) in Minnesota even though the United States Supreme Court had already approved of its use!

 The United States Supreme Court had previously held in Michigan v.
 Sitz, that the use of roadblocks or “sobriety checkpoints” to catch DWI offenders was a “legitimate law enforcement technique” that did not violate the Fourth Amendment’s prohibition against unreasonable searches and seizures.